Tronvig/DesignProject/SPEC.md

 ## Main Form

 The main form area should include a default question or a set of default questions as well as a way to add new questions.
 Question sets should be grouped together.
 Each group should have a group name that is editable as well as group settings.
 Below the last group of questions a button or link to create a new group should be shown.
-Next to the create group button a page break button should be available to break up the form into mulitple pages.
+Next to the create group button a page break button should be available to break up the form into multiple pages.

 ## Questions